Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 ## Differential Evolution (DE)

+* Das, S. and Suganthan, P.N., 2010.
+Differential evolution: A survey of the state-of-the-art.
+IEEE Transactions on Evolutionary Computation, 15(1), pp.4-31.

 * Storn, R., 1999.
 System design by constraint adaptation and differential evolution.
 IEEE Transactions on Evolutionary Computation, 3(1), pp.22-34.

 ## Estimation of Distribution Algorithms (EDAs)